Matter & Substance

 Depreciation benefits

-When you rent out properties, you report your rental income and expenses on Schedule E of your tax return — including the properties’ depreciation.
+When you rent out properties, you report your rental income and expenses on Schedule E (Form 1040) of your tax return, including the properties’ depreciation.
 The IRS allows you to deduct the decrease in a property's value over time due to wear and tear, spreading the deduction across years.

 A cost segregation study can accelerate depreciation by identifying components of the property that can be depreciated over shorter time periods, such as 5, 7, or 15 years instead of the standard 27.5 or 39 years.
-This strategy can increase your deductions in the early years of ownership, improving cash flow.
+This move can increase your deductions in the early years of ownership and improve your cash flow.

 To qualify, the property must meet specific IRS criteria.
-Work with your tax advisor to determine whether the property is depreciable, when it starts depreciating, and how the taxes surrounding it work.
+Work with your tax advisor to figure out whether the property is depreciable, when it starts depreciating, and how the taxes surrounding it work.

 Capital improvements vs. repairs